One of the best career choices I’ve ever made was to learn how to start a blog (this blog).

 Next, I've broken this guide down into ten distinct sections that'll guide you through the process to starting your blog today and getting to your first published post within a matter of hours.
 Each of the ten steps (menu items) below are clickable and will take you immediately to the section of this guide that you click on.

 👋 I recommend bookmarking this guide so you can come back to it and pick up where you left off.
-Better yet, take 30 seconds to sign up for my free course on how to build a blog in 7 days and you'll get everything you need delivered via email over the next few days.
+And remember, if you take 30 seconds right now to sign up for 65% off your domain name and hosting with Bluehost, you'll be able to take action with us at every step of this guide.

 How to Start a Blog (on the Side) in 10 Easy Steps